aws-solutions/aws-waf-security-automations/README.md

 * From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the aws-waf-security-automations.template.
 * Using AWS CloudFormation, launch the AWS WAF Security Automations solution stack using the copied Amazon S3 link for the aws-waf-security-automations.template.

+#### _Note:_ When deploying the template for CloudFront endpoint, you can launch it only from us-east-1 region.

 <a name="file-structure"></a>
 # File structure